Corporate Profile and Background

-- Signature of concession agreement for Baixo Iguaçu, through SPE Geração Céu Azul S.A., for a 35-year period, with the issue of installation license No. 17033, after a long environmental licensing process.
+- Execution of concession agreement for Baixo Iguaçu, by SPE Geração Céu Azul S.A., for a 35-year period, with the issue of installation license No. 17033, after a long environmental licensing process.

 - Wind farms Mel and Arizona 1 start commercial operations.

-- Completion of work on wind farms Caetité 2 and 3, and Calango 1, 2, 3, 4 and 5 are recognized by ANEEL as “fit for commercial operation”.
+- Completion of works of wind farms Caetité 2 and 3, and Calango 1, 2, 3, 4 and 5 with the status of “fit for commercial operation” recognized by ANEEL.

-- ANEEL transmission auction 001/2013: purchase of lot G for the construction, operation and maintenance of a 500kV transmission line extending for approximately 196 km, with connection bays at substations Campina Grande III, in Paraíba and Ceará-Mirim II in Rio Grande do Norte.
+- ANEEL transmission auction 001/2013 with the purchase of lot G for the construction, operation and maintenance of a 500kV Transmission Line extending for approximately 196 km, with connection bays at substations Campina Grande III, in Paraiba and Ceará-Mirim II in Rio Grande do Norte.

-- Completion of sale of Termoaçu UTE to Petrobras, with a 23% interest being transferred to Neoenergia.
+- Completion of the sale of Termoaçu HPP to Petrobras, with the transfer of a 23% equity interest to Neoenergia.

-- Amendment of the shareholders’ agreement governing the partnership between Iberdrola and Neoenergia in FEB.
-The original parent company, Força Eólica do Brasil, underwent a partial spinoff from which three companies were formed.
-In addition to the original company, which remained under joint control, two others were formed, each under the control of one of the partners.
-Neoenergia was under control of FEB 1, the parent company of the wind farms Caetité 1 and 2 and Calangos 1, 4 and 5.
-FEB 1 thus became a subsidiary of Neoenergia, which consolidated its accounts according to the global method.
+- Amendment to the shareholders’ agreement governing the partnership between Iberdrola and Neoenergia in FEB (Força Eólica do Brasil).
+The original parent company, Força Eólica do Brasil, underwent a spinoff from which three companies were formed.
+In addition to the original company, which remained under joint control, two others were formed, each under the control of one of the partners; Neoenergia became controlling shareholder of FEB I, the parent company of wind farms Caetité 1 and 2 and Calangos 1, 4 and 5.
+Thus, FEB 1 became a subsidiary of Neoenergia, which started to consolidate its accounts according to the global method of accounting.

-- Contracting of six new wind farms, three of them in Rio Grande do Norte and three in Paraíba (installed capacity 178.5 MW, 50% Neoenergia).
+- Acquisition of six new wind farms, three of which in Rio Grande do Norte and three in Paraíba (installed capacity 178.5 MW, 50% Neoenergia).

 - Commercial operation of Caetité 1, Caetité 2 and Caetité wind farms.

-- Neoenergia completes purchase of Iberdrola’s interest in COELBA and COSERN, of 8.5% and 7.01% respectively.
+- Neoenergia completes the purchase of Iberdrola’s equity interest of 8.5% and 7.01% in COELBA and COSERN, respectively.

 - Extremoz II substation starts commercial operations.